 The financial sector has a crucial role to play in helping to support the transition to a more sustainable future.
 Internationally, financial services firms and capital markets are deepening their consideration of sustainability-related risks, opportunities and impacts, for the benefit of investors and to help mobilize capital to support the transition.
 The growth of environmental, social and corporate governance (ESG) investing and sustainability-related products has led to several challenges, including concerns regarding consistency and comparability of available information, and the risk of greenwashing.
 Since the last World Investment Forum in 2018, regulators and policymakers worldwide have been examining issues relating to sustainable finance in their regulatory and supervisory roles in order to address these challenges and have been ramping up their efforts related to sustainable finance.

 Organized in partnership with IOSCO and its Growth and Emerging Markets Committee (GEMC), this regulatory workshop is an opportunity to take stock of the most recent developments in the area of sustainable finance and to assist GEMC jurisdictions in initiating implementation of global standards in this area.

-- Overview of recent developments including IOSCO’s view related to sustainability-related issuer disclosures, the risk of greenwashing in asset management, and the role of ESG data providers and rating agencies.
+- Overview of recent developments including IOSCO’s view on sustainability-related issuer disclosures, the risk of greenwashing in asset management, and the role of ESG data providers and rating agencies

-- Discussion of expected near-future developments, such as the establishment of the IFRS International Sustainability Standards Board and the path to implementation of the IOSCO recommendations.
+- Discussion of expected near-future developments, such as the establishment of the International Financial Reporting Standards International Sustainability Standards Board and the path to implementation of the IOSCO recommendations